justindujardin/pathy/README.md

 Pathy.replace(self: ~PathType, target: Union[str, ~PathType]) -> None
 ```

-Renames this Bucket / key prefix / key to the given target.
+Renames this path to the given target.

-If target points to an existing Bucket / key prefix / key, it will be
+If target points to an existing path, it will be replaced.
-unconditionally replaced.

 ## resolve